-For victims of a head-on collision, recovery can be long and painful, if they survive.
-In 2010, one tenth of all traffic fatalities were head-on crashes– totaling in more than 3,900 individual accidents.
-Those that do survive can have serious injuries that can be financially, physically and emotionally difficult to overcome.
+For victims of a head-on collision, recovery can be long and painful, if they survive the crash.
+In 2010, one tenth of all traffic fatalities were head-on crashes, totaling more than 3,900 individual accidents.
+Those who do survive often face severe injuries that can be financially, physically and emotionally challenging to overcome.
 The intensity of head-on motor vehicle collisions may lead to injuries such as:

-Rosenfeld Injury Lawyers can help victims of head-on accidents recover financial damages for their medical costs, wage losses and even pain and suffering.
-Our team of Chicago auto accident attorneys know both the Illinois and local laws that pertain to these types of vehicular accidents and will use this knowledge to secure the best outcome in your injury case.
-Contact us a free, no-obligation consultation, we do not charge a fee unless we are able to get a financial award for you.
+Rosenfeld Injury Lawyers LLC help victims of head-on accidents recover financial damages for their medical costs, wage losses and even pain and suffering.
+Our team of Chicago auto accident attorneys understands complex Illinois and local laws that pertain to these types of vehicular accidents.
+Our law firm will use our extensive knowledge and years of experience to secure the best financial outcome in your injury case.
+Contact us a free, no-obligation consultation.
+We do not charge a fee unless we are able to obtain a financial award on your behalf.